dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 ### Fibre Channel requirements

-Dell Unity supports Fibre Channel communication.
-If you use the Fibre Channel protocol, ensure that the following requirement is met before you install the CSI Driver for Dell Unity:
+Dell Unity XT supports Fibre Channel communication.
+If you use the Fibre Channel protocol, ensure that the following requirement is met before you install the CSI Driver for Dell Unity XT:
 - Zoning of the Host Bus Adapters (HBAs) to the Fibre Channel port must be done.

 ### Set up the iSCSI Initiator
-The CSI Driver for Dell Unity supports iSCSI connectivity.
+The CSI Driver for Dell Unity XT supports iSCSI connectivity.

 If you use the iSCSI protocol, set up the iSCSI initiators as follows:
 - Ensure that the iSCSI initiators are available on both Controller and Worker nodes.
-- Kubernetes nodes must have access (network connectivity) to an iSCSI port on the Dell Unity array that has IP interfaces.
-Manually create IP routes for each node that connects to the Dell Unity.
+- Kubernetes nodes must have access (network connectivity) to an iSCSI port on the Dell Unity XT array that has IP interfaces.
+Manually create IP routes for each node that connects to the Dell Unity XT.
 - All Kubernetes nodes must have the _iscsi-initiator-utils_ package for CentOS/RHEL or _open-iscsi_ package for Ubuntu installed, and the _iscsid_ service must be enabled and running.
   To do this, run the `systemctl enable --now iscsid` command.
 - Ensure that the unique initiator name is set in _/etc/iscsi/initiatorname.iscsi_.